-Awards of up to £1000 will be made available twice yearly to aid research into clinical anatomy and anatomical education.
+Awards will be made available twice yearly to aid research into clinical anatomy and anatomical education.
 Applicants should be BACA members, having membership of the society for at least a year, be in good standing with their membership fees, and should normally hold a teaching/research/clinical post at a UK University or Hospital.

 Public engagement awards

 Awards of £50 will be made available to those who wish to carry out public engagement events related to human anatomy.
-Events will primarily be aimed at children and members of the public.
+Events will primarily be aimed at members of the general public.
 Successful applicants will be provided with BACA promotional material and will be expected collect feedback on the engagement event.
 Application outcome will be communicated with the applicant within 6 weeks of application.

 Two Conrad-Lewin prizes (one for the best oral and poster presentation) are awarded for BACA members who are either students or members within five years of their final undergraduate graduation.
 Prize money and a certificate is awarded to each winner.